peteratdennis/event-bridge-example/README.md

 ## Deploy

+Build the dependencies: `yarn`

+First deploy the infrastructure (the custom event bus).
+- export a name for the service: `export EVENTBRIDGE_EXAMPLE_SERVICE=my-eventbridge-infrastructure`

+Then the functions that use the bridge can be deployed.
 - export a name for the service: `export EVENTBRIDGE_EXAMPLE_SERVICE=my-eventbridge`
-- build the dependencies: `yarn`
 - deploy: `yarn deploy`

+Examples of using the event bus and consumed by all consumers in the various stacks is provided in `sls-a.yml` and `sls-b.yml`.

 ## Functions

-### tx
-The tx function sends an event to the bus with the custom source of `dennis.experimental.event`

-### rx
-The rx function is the event listener, it just logs the event to the console.
+`yarn sls invoke --function Producer --data='{"some": "stuff"}'` will cause both the functions `Consumer` & `ConsumerTwo` to be called.

+Calling the producer in the `sls-a` stack will trigger the event listeners in the other stack(s) `yarn sls invoke -c sls-a.yml --function ProducerA --data='{"src": "service A"}'`